KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

 - Saryn uses her Venom Dose augment to provide her weapons with Corrosive damage
 - The Eclipse augment, Total Eclipse, can be used to buff teammates and Specters such as On Call Crew.
 It does **NOT** apply to Necramechs.
 - Frames with long casting animations may wish to use Natural Talent
-- Sometimes you’ll need more power strength to oneshot Pylons with Zenith, so transient fortitude may be used
+- Sometimes you’ll need more power strength to oneshot Pylons with Zenith, so Transient Fortitude may be used
 - Sometimes you want **even more power strength!!!** For this, either Umbral Fiber or Augur Secrets, or both.

 <div style="width: 50%; text-align: left;">